 On our BA English Language and Literature programme, develop your understanding of English as a living and dynamic global language whilst exploring a diverse range of literary texts from Britain, America and beyond.

 Our teaching in English language places a strong emphasis on applying theory to real-life situations, and on transferable skills such as problem-solving, team-working and data-analysis.
 You will learn about how to research issues in the social sciences and how to conduct fieldwork.
 You will enhance your knowledge of grammar and phonetics as well as learning about how language is used in different social settings, how language is acquired by children and adults, and how our uses of English are being re-shaped by the media.
-Reading’s Department of English Language and Applied Linguistics has more than 50 years of excellence in the field, and we’re in the top 150 universities in the world for these subjects (QS World Rankings by Subject, 2021).
+Our department has been a leader in the field for fifty years.
+90% of students agreed that our staff are good at explaining things in the Department of English Language and Applied Linguistics (2021 National Student Survey).

 You will study the same number of modules in English literature as in English language.
 Our literature curriculum has everything you would expect from a department with a century-long reputation for innovative research.
 You will read more of major authors like Shakespeare and Dickens, Sylvia Plath and Samuel Beckett, but you will also be able to explore the most exciting contemporary writing in English from around the globe.
 Whether your interests are in creative writing, publishing studies or children’s literature, you will be able to develop your own interests with expert help.